 While they disembarked, the three teenagers who remained on the train were indeed discovered and subsequently returned to Serbia by Hungarian police.
 The three others who had climbed down from the train (from now on referred to as “the transit group”) managed to evade the Hungarian police officers.

-The transit group made onward travel to Budapest (Hungary), arriving to the capital at approximately 05:00 the same day.
+The transit group travelled onward to Budapest (Hungary) on a seperate train, arriving to the capital at approximately 05:00 the same day.
 The respondent was not sure about where precisely in Budapest their train had stopped, but it appears likely from the respondent’s description that it was a freight train station close to Ferencvaros.

 The transit group climbed down from the train and began walking towards the city centre.
 They attempted to make contact with acquaintances, but were unable to do so because they did not have a Hungarian sim card.
 Similarly, they were lacking Hungarian currency, and were thus unable to use an internet cafe.
 In the early afternoon, growing increasingly hungry and desperate, the transit group decided to return to the train station, where they had arrived in the morning.
 Their aim was to try climbing onto another train and head towards Austria.

 The transit group found several trains to which they tried, unsuccessfully, to attach themselves.
 As each train started moving, members of the transit group attempted, but were unable to hang onto them.
 Late that afternoon, the transit group saw three Hungarian police officers entering the station’s precincts.
-Firstly, the three minors tried to hide behind some trains and rubble but finally, hungry and exhausted, they decided to give up and hand themselves into the police for arrest.
+First, the three minors tried to hide behind some trains and rubble but finally, hungry and exhausted, they decided to give up and turn themselves in to the police for arrest.

 The same Hungarian officers who had arrested the transit group remained present in the police station.
 As it was a fairly large police station, a lot more Hungarian police officers were present but the respondent was unable to recall exact numbers.